 If you belong to the second group, let me share with you my own experience topped off with some useful info from the Internet.

-- Close all the unfinished task.
-It will not only save your nerves but also nerves of your co-workers and clients who won’t waste a lot of time getting in the know.
+2. Complete all unfinished tasks.
+This will save not only your nerves but also those of your co-workers and clients who won’t have to spend excessive time catching up.

-- Inform everyone.
-This one includes letting your clients know when you will be away and who can help them in case of emergency, letting your co-workers know what tasks/projects they will be substituting you in.
+3. Inform everyone.
+This includes notifying your clients about your absence and who to contact in an emergency, as well as briefing your co-workers on the tasks/projects they’ll be covering for you.
 You never want to be interrupted on your vacation.

 If you did all the previous steps right you shouldn’t be worried since people will hold your back out there and the overall process of getting back on track will go smoothly.